Psychotherapy and Well-Being

-Depending on your situation and needs, I practice psychodynamic psychotherapy and psychoanalysis , Cognitive-Behavioral Therapy (hyperlink to anchor in psychotherapy page, below), Mindfulness-Based Therapies (MBT), Mindfulness-Based Cognitive Behavioral Therapy (MBCT) go to anchor above MBCT section in: https://psychologymindfulness.com/how-do-mindfulness-and-psychotherapy-work-together/, Emotionally-Focused Therapy (EFT); and my work is also strongly informed by neuro-psychoanalysis, positive psychology, and Somatic Experiencing.
+Depending on your situation and needs, I practice psychodynamic psychotherapy and psychoanalysis, Cognitive-Behavioral Therapy, Mindfulness-Based Therapies (MBT), Mindfulness-Based Cognitive Behavioral Therapy (MBCT) and Emotionally-Focused Therapy (EFT).
+My work is also strongly informed by attachment theory, neuro-developmental research, and somatic, body-mind approaches such as Somatic Experiencing.

 This form of healing work is the most holistic and potentially deep work.
 You are taking care of the foundational structures of personality—not just tweaking apps and updating versions—but working on the Operating System.
 It should not be undertaken by anyone who hasn’t been rigorously trained and certified.
 Read more about psychodynamic psychotherapy and psychoanalysis here.